Social Media Information

 Winthrop: Though Winthrop does not have an official account on Digg, users can sign up for an account that will allow the user to promote events and activities, comment on and follow others' recommendations, and use the Digg search feature.

 Summary: A SNS that started among college students and alum, Facebook has grown into the number one social site on the Net today.
 Facebook allows users to set up profile pages and maintain information on them, as well as upload photos and videos.
-There are numerous ways to grow a group's Facebook following.
-Check out these plugins for doing so now.
+The site also allows users to send friends "gifts" and "superpokes," allowing users more interaction than traditional e-mail.